By: Dennis Pérez Umaña, Earth Charter Young Leader, Costa Rica

 As part of the tasks carried out by the Earth Charter Young Leaders, Education based on the Earth Charter is one that stands out.
-Previously, the Young Leaders of Costa Rica have developed workshops and activities to promote the principles of the Earth Charter in schools and in universities.
-Now, following the same approach, it is sought that other sectors of society have a link with the initiative.
+Over the past years the EC Young Leaders of Costa Rica have focused their effort in undertaking workshops and activities to promote the principles of the Earth Charter in schools and in universities.
+Now, following the same approach, it is sought that other sectors of society will also be aware, adopt and use the Earth Charter.

 There are several public or private institutions that have endorsed the Earth Charter and follow its principles in the development of its work, be it research, extension, teaching, administration, among others.
 This time, we seek the political sphere of local governments to become involved with the movement of the Earth Charter.
 In the case of Costa Rica, of the 81 municipalities that make up the national territory only 1 of these, the Municipality of San José, has given the endorsement to the Earth Charter.
 Therefore, the objective is to disseminate the Earth Charter Initiative to other local governments in order to endorse the initiative, starting with the Municipality of the canton of Tibás.